On this page

 Add new user page in LW 3 One of the biggest structural changes in LiveWhale Calendar 3.0 is the permissions overhaul.
 The old bundled levels (Editor, Publisher, Curator, Administrator) have been replaced by individual per-user checkboxes.
 Your existing users’ permissions will carry over automatically — the new interface just gives you much more flexibility going forward.

-It’s worth spending a few minutes in the Users manager to get a feel for how the new checkboxes are organized, and to think about whether any of your users might benefit from a more tailored set of permissions than the old bundled levels allowed.
+Spend a few minutes in the Users manager to get a feel for how the new checkboxes are organized and to think about whether any of your users might benefit from a more tailored set of permissions than the old bundled levels allowed.
 In particular:

 • If you’re planning to use the new approval workflow, this is the time to identify which editors you’d like to mark as “Approval required” and who your curators will be

-• Anyone who previously had “Allow management of users for own group(s)?” will now have a standalone Manage users checkbox — worth a glance to confirm it looks right
+• Anyone who previously had “Allow management of users for own group(s)?” will now have a standalone Manage users checkbox — check this at a glance to confirm it looks right

 See Users and Permissions for the full old-to-new mapping.